michaellaszlo/cursor-maintenance/README.md

 newPosition = maintainer('  2400.015 ', 2, '2,400.02');
 ```

-The cursor maintainer is stateless, meaning that you can use it repeatedly
+The cursor maintainer is stateless.
+You can instantiate just one and
-without making a new one each time.
+use it repeatedly.

 To instantiate a cursor-maintaining formatter based on your plain
 formatter: